DorothyTamYiLing/GWarrange/documents/tutorials.md

 Colour indices refer to the "colour index" column in the corresponding *kmer4plot.txt file (with the same prefix), hence the corresponding kmers.

+One of the significant intack kmers without N contains sequence of pertactin autotransporter.